Happy Earth Month friends! We're sharing 25 sustainable actions that we can all take to celebrate and protect this wonderful place we call home.

 3. Go on a long hike or walk.
 Immerse yourself in the sights and sounds of nature!
 We've got to be connected to our environment in order to center ourselves and remember what we're working to protect.

 4. Save your leftovers.
 Food waste is a leading cause of greenhouse gas (GHG) emissions.
+Prevent emissions and save money by bringing a container next time you go out to eat!

 5. Donate to a climate organization.
 Set up a recurring monthly donation if you can!
 Some of our favorite orgs can be found here.